impeterk/astro-mail/README.md

 ### ❗ Know issues

 - Generate on save seems to not be working properly on windows.
+- Saving partials only does not trigger rebuild of the template
+  - expected: the `partials/` folder is not _watched_ by the compiler
+  - Just save the template you are importing the partial to
+  - For multiple templates, restarting the server works --> NOT Ideal #sad

 ## 🚀 ✉️ Project Structure